Which Sanding Belt is Better, Ceramic or Zirconia? Skip to content

 CERAMIC SANDING BELT: WHAT IS IT?

-A ceramic sanding belt is a high-quality abrasive tool mainly made for efficient material removal and finishing.
+A ceramic sanding belt is a high-quality abrasive tool particularly made for efficient material removal and finishing.
 It uses ceramic abrasive grains renowned for their outstanding toughness, sharpness, and durability.
 These grains are mostly made using the sol-gel technique, which generates a microcrystalline structure that enables controlled fracturing and further results in self-sharpening of grains.

 KEY FEATURES OF CERAMIC SANDING BELTS

-- SELF-SHARPENING ABILITY: the ceramic belts feature a microcrystalline structure that encourages constant fracturing, exposing new cutting edges and maintaining a steady cutting action throughout the belt's life.
+• SELF-SHARPENING ABILITY: The ceramic belts feature a microcrystalline structure that encourages constant fracturing, exposing new cutting edges and maintaining a steady cutting action throughout the belt's life.

-- LONGER LIFESPAN: these belts typically have a longer lifespan than aluminum oxide or zirconia in many applications because of their durability and self-sharpening properties.
+• LONGER LIFESPAN: These belts typically have a longer lifespan than aluminum oxide or zirconia in many applications because of their durability and self-sharpening properties.

-- STURDY BACKING: to withstand the stress of high-pressure applications, the ceramic abrasive is stuck to a sturdy backing material, which is made of stiff polyester or poly-cotton mix fabric
+• STURDY BACKING: To withstand the stress of high-pressure applications, the ceramic abrasive is stuck to a sturdy backing material, which is made of stiff polyester or poly-cotton mix fabric

-- IDEAL FOR WET OR DRY GRINDING: Some ceramic belts are made for wet and dry applications based on specific construction and materials.
+• IDEAL FOR WET OR DRY GRINDING: Some ceramic belts are made for wet and dry applications based on specific construction and materials.

 APPLICATION OF CERAMIC SANDING BELTS